-The measure recognizes drastic reductions or exemptions from indirect taxes only on products manufactured in Brazil and certain other countries, and provides an incentive for companies manufacturing automobiles, etc. in Brazil to preferentially use domestic parts over imported parts in order to benefit from tax reductions or exemptions.
-Also, it treats imported parts unfavourably.
+The above preferential taxation measures grant drastic reductions or exemptions from indirect taxes only on products manufactured in Brazil and certain other countries, and provide an incentive for companies manufacturing automobiles, etc., in Brazil to preferentially use domestic parts over imported parts in order to benefit from tax reductions or exemptions, treating imported parts unfavorably.
+Also, it treats imported parts unfavorably.
 Moreover, under the Inovar-Auto Policy, the auto reduction tax is only approved for automobiles produced in Mercosur or Mexico.
-Automobiles imported from countries other than Mercosur and Mexico are treated unfavourably in relation to not only domesticallyproduced automobiles but also automobiles imported from Mercosur or Mexico.
+Automobiles imported from countries other than Mercosur and Mexico are treated unfavorably in relation to not only domestically-produced automobiles but also automobiles imported from Mercosur or Mexico.

-This may be inconsistent with GATT Article I (mostfavoured nation treatment) Article III (national treatment), TRIMs Article 2 and the SCM Agreement Article 3.1 (b).
+Therefore, the measures violate GATT Article I (most-favored nation treatment) and Article III (national treatment), TRIMs Article 2, and the SCM Agreement Article 3.1 (b).

-<Recent Developments>
+<RECENT DEVELOPMENTS>

-Japan has repeatedly expressed concerns on the abovementioned policies1.
-However, no efforts to amend the policies have been observed, and in addition to automobiles, similar preferential taxation measures contingent upon the use of local contents were introduced in a wide range of sectors, including telecommunications network devices sector and chemicals (fertilizers) sector.
-Japan participated in the DS case as a third party in which the EU made a request for the establishment of a panel in advance in December 2014 regarding the measures taken by Brazil (not only the automobile policy and the preferential taxation measures for the information and communications technology sector but also the preferential taxation measures for specific exporting companies were also set within the scope of the panel)2.
+Japan participated in the DS case as a third party in which the EU made a request for the establishment of a panel in advance in December 2014 regarding the measures taken by Brazil (not only the automobile policy and the preferential taxation measures for the information and communications technology sector but also the preferential taxation measures for specific exporting companies were also set within the scope of the panel).
 Furthermore, Japan made a request for WTO consultations with Brazil in July 2015, and then requested the establishment of a panel in September 2015.
-The Panel was established in the same month.
-(The EU's preceding panel proceedings and Japan's panel proceedings were consolidated).
+The panel was established in the same month (Consolidated with the EU's panel proceedings).